ercu/TizenPushMessaging/README.md

 TizenPushMessaging
 ==================

-This project is created to sending push messages to Tizen devices.
+This project is created to sending push messages (aka notification) to Tizen devices.

 Implementation has been done using following tutorial: